AtesComp/rdf-transform/README.md

     * The template is stored as a JSON formatted structure
     * The structure, while similar to OntoRefine, uniformly normalizes key names and substructures
     * The same structure is used within the native OpenRefine data store for project and change management
+  * Transform Tab:
+    * RDF Node Editor: Added Prefix selection to the editor with Prefix and LocalPart management throughout the code
+      * Preview Expression Editor:
+        * Two new GREL functions:
+        * toIRIString() - transforms and properly validates a string as an IRI component (replaces urlify())
+        * toStrippedLiteral() - end trims a string with all known Unicode whitespace and non-breaking space characters
+    * RDF Property Editor: Initializes with the existing property in the textbox instead of blank text
+    * Added universal Expand (>) and Collapse (v) control on all nodes and properties
+    * Added universal delete (x) control on all nodes, properties, and types
+  * Preview Tab:
+    * All changes made in the Transform tab are reserved until the user switches to the Preview tab
+    * (FUTURE) Editable sample record / row count for preview
 * Code:
   * JavaScript code has been updated to use "classified" coding
   * Loops use iterators whenever possible